Debbie and Daniel Wiens, How They’re Making a 34 Year Marriage Work

 Selfish people are only interested in themselves and they lack the ability of active listening to the partner.
 Uncontrolled anger prevents any kind of conflict solving often building an environment of violence and abuse.
 Addiction hinders any development of a mature relationship by filling up every space of desire.

-AP: What has God taught you each about himself in your marriage?
+SM: What has God taught you each about himself in your marriage?

-He has taught us about forgiveness.
+Daniel & Debbie: He has taught us about forgiveness.
 He taught us to forgive ourselves and each other.
 Another great experience of God’s teaching in our marriage is to never give up because He has decided not to give up on us.